-Linear relationships are applied in day-to-day situations, where one factor relies on another, such as an increase in the price of goods, lowering their demand.
+Linear relationships apply in day-to-day situations where one factor relies on another, such as an increase in the price of goods, lowering their demand.
 In any case, it considers only up to two variables to get an outcome.

 - A linear relationship is one in which two variables have a direct connection, which means if the value of x is changed, y must also change in the same proportion.

 - It is a statistical method to get a straight line or correlated values for two variables through a graph or mathematical formula.

 - The number of variables considered in a linear equation never exceeds two.

 - The correlation of two variables in day-to-day lives can be understood using this concept.

 What is Linear Relationship?

 It best describes the relationship between two variables (independent and dependent) commonly represented by x and y.
 In the field of statistics, it is one of the most straightforward concepts to understand.